isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 be deleted.
 If the option is not explicitly specified for this shared network, no option is deleted.
 In particular, the given option may be present for a subnet belonging to the shared network.
-Such option instance is not affected by this command as this command merely deletes shared network level option.
+Such an option instance is not affected by this command as this command merely deletes the shared network level option.
 In order to delete subnet level option the `remote-option[46]-subnet-del` command must be used instead.